Welcome Home Castro Valley

 Cons

-• pro The facility has apparently not recovered from the pandemic.
+• pro The facility apparently has not recovered from the pandemic.

-• pro There is no fresh salsa.
+• pro There was no fresh salsa.

-• pro The overall experience is subpar.
+• pro The overall experience was subpar.

 Review